xiongyu0523/azure-sphere-bootcamp/Lab-3.md

    `azsphere device enable-development`

-2. Make sure WiFi credential is configured and Azure Sphere is connected to AP.
-If Lab-2 is skipped, follow Step 1) and 2) in [Ove-The-Air upgrade](Lab-2.md) to setup.
+2. Make sure WiFi credential is configured and Azure Sphere is connected to the WiFi Access Point.
+If Lab-2 is skipped, please follow Step 1) and 2) in [Ove-The-Air upgrade](Lab-2.md) to configure the WiFi ssid and password.

-3. Open AzureIoT project in *.\azure-sphere-samples\Samples\AzureIoT* folder.
-If you're using **AVNET_MT3620_SK** board, follow Step 4 in [Lab-1](Lab-1.md) to modify hardware definition file first.
+3. Open the AzureIoT project in *.\azure-sphere-samples\Samples\AzureIoT* folder.
+If you're using **AVNET_MT3620_SK** board, ensure that the hardware definition file is updated.
+Please refer to Step 4 in [Lab-1](Lab-1.md) to get the hardware definition file updated.

-4. Before build the project, there're three key information you need provide to the applicaton in app_manifest.json file.
+4. Before building the project, there are three key information that need to be provided to the applicaton via the app_manifest.json file.

    1. The Tenant ID for your Azure Sphere device
    2. The Scope ID for your device provisioning service (DPS) instance